dmecke/screeps.com/README.md

 ## Background

 I am a PHP developer in my day to day job, so please be indulgent with my coding style.
 Suggestions and comments are very welcome!

+## Credits

+The behavior tree implementation is heavily based on http://behavior3.com.